 Overall, it would be best if you asked whenever you’re unsure how to interact with someone with low vision.
 Also, avoid any question that might seem rude or make them uncomfortable.

-5. Treat people with visual impairments normally
+5. Treat persons with visual impairments normally

 Also, what’s with people addressing a guide dog before acknowledging the owner?
 This is a very insulting tendency to the person with impaired vision.